Cornell University Southeast Asia Program

 The Southeast Asia Program (SEAP) was founded in 1950 to promote the acquisition and dissemination of knowledge about countries, cultures and languages of the region.
 It is an interdisciplinary program of Cornell University that focuses on the development of graduate training and research opportunities on the languages and cultures of Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
-Cornell is known for being the "Mecca of Southeast Asian Studies."
+Cornell University is known for being the "Mecca of Southeast Asian studies."

 Overview

-Since 1958, the U.S. Department of Education has continuously recognized SEAP as a Title VI National Resource Center.
+Since 1958, the Department of Education has continuously recognized SEAP as a Title VI National Resource Center.
 As such, it trains experts on the region and strives to meet strategic national needs in government, business, science and professional fields, as well as provides K-16 Outreach.

 SEAP offers instruction at four levels of study in Burmese, Indonesian, Khmer, Tagalog, Thai, and Vietnamese.
 As an interdisciplinary program, SEAP coordinates resources and facilities for Cornell undergraduates, graduate students, and other scholars specializing in the culture, economy, history, politics, development, and society of contemporary, colonial, and traditional Southeast Asia.
 Its graduate student community organizes the weekly lunchtime Ronald and Janette Gatty Lecture Series, which brings scholars from Cornell and other institutions to present an informal lunchtime lecture on their work.
 SEAP graduate students also hold an annual graduate student conference in the spring.

 For undergraduate students, SEAP coordinates a number of study abroad opportunities and internships in Southeast Asia.
 It also makes funding available for coursework, research, travel, and summer language study opportunities, including the Southeast Asian Summer Studies Institute at the University of Wisconsin–Madison.